- The 2018 Medical Express Challenge is announced for 24th to 28th September 2018

 There is an FAQ page where commonly asked questions are posted and answered by the UAV Challenge Technical Committee.
 Before contacting the Technical Committee with questions, please read the FAQ carefully.
 If you can not find the answer you are looking for, then please email the Technical Committee at email@example.com

-Outback Joe is at his property close to the town of Dalby in remote Queensland, Australia and has been feeling unwell.
+Outback Joe is at his property in remote Queensland, Australia and has been feeling unwell.
 He has had a remote consultation with his doctor using video conferencing, and his doctor has requested some blood tests be done as soon as possible.
 Joe is well prepared, has a home sample taking kit, and has taken his blood sample.
 The challenge is now to get the blood sample to the lab.
 Joe’s property is very remote and to make matters worse, it has been cut off by floodwaters.

-Teams are invited to attempt to retrieve a blood sample from the remote Outback Joe and return it The Base where medical staff will be waiting to analyse it.
-Teams must deploy unmanned aircraft to Joe’s location, and then return a sample bottle from him utilising a remote landing and takeoff site close to him.
-They must complete all of this within one hour.
+Teams are invited to attempt to retrieve a blood sample from the remote Outback Joe and return it to base where medical staff will be waiting to analyse it.
+Teams are encouraged to develop systems that can carry out the mission in a fully autonomous manner using Type 2 Autonomy.

 Entrants are required to submit a short technical report (known as Deliverable 1) that describes the proposed system design and safety considerations.
 Later a more detailed technical report is required (Deliverable 2) that outlines a team’s design approach, methodology for remote landing, and operational and safety procedures along with a flight demonstration video was submitted.
 Finally an Autonomous Flight Record that documented a minimum of five hours of autonomous flight has to be provided along with a Safety Case document (Deliverable 3).
 The top-twenty teams that pass the Deliverable 3 checkpoint will be invited to the competition.